isleofassets/2DEndlessRunnerSystem-Bitcoin/2D Endless Runner System - Bitcoin/ReadMe.txt

 - Touch			(tracking screen taps)

 All blocks in scripts are commented out, so I think there will be no problems.
 Otherwise, write to the mail isleofassets@gmail.com

-Please do not forget to rate this asset in the Asset Store! :)